dotlang/language/README.md

 4.
 ```
 process = (T: type, data: List[T] ...
-pointer = process(_,_) #right, type of pointer is (T,List[T])
 pointer = process(int, _) #right, type of pointer is (int, List[int])
 ```
 5. `process = (T: type, x: [T], index: int -> x[index])`

 # Functions

 Functions are a type of binding which can accept a set of inputs and give an output.
-Lambda or a function pointer is defined similarly to a normal function in a module.
-They use the same syntax, except that, they are defined inside a function.
-When defining a function, just like a normal binding.
 For example `(int,int -> int)` is a function type, but `(x:int, y:int -> int) {:: x+y}` is function literal.

-There are two ways to define a function: Simple method (e.g. `process = (x:int -> x+1)` and complete method where result of the function is expressed in a code block.
-Note that `process = (x:int -> nothing)` is a complete function definition because it is providing an expression for it's output.

-A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).

 To return a value from function, you should use `::` operator.
-This can be prefixed with a condition to make return conditional (Example 10).
+This can be prefixed with a condition to make return conditional (Example 7).

-You can alias a function by defining another binding pointing to it (Example 12).
+You can alias a function by defining another binding pointing to it (Example 8).

 Note that a public function must have public input/output types (although their internal can be private type, eg. a public struct with private typed fields).

-If type of function input and output can be implied from the context (e.g. when defining a lambda as a function argument), you can ignore type for input and output (Example 13).
+If type of function input and output can be implied from the context (e.g. when defining a lambda as a function argument), you can ignore type for input and output (Example 9).

 You can use `*` (destruct) operator to prepare input when calling a function.
-This can be useful if you need to write names for parameters (Example 17).
+This can be useful if you need to write names for parameters (Example 13).

 **Syntax**: